tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-java-training-day-2.md

 -128

-Java doesn&#8217;t have the checked keyword like in c#, you need to roll your own if you want to prevent this kind of stuff
+Java doesn't have the checked keyword like in c#, you need to roll your own if you want to prevent this kind of stuff

-If you try assigning 128 to a byte, you will get an error, it won&#8217;t become -128
+If you try assigning 128 to a byte, you will get an error, it won't become -128

 ```java
 byte x =128;
 System.out.println(x);
 ```

-Exception in thread &#8220;main&#8221; java.lang.Error: Unresolved compilation problem:
+Exception in thread “main” java.lang.Error: Unresolved compilation problem:

 Type mismatch: cannot convert from int to byte

 at com.denis.MainClass.main(MainClass.java:12)

-You also can&#8217;t convert straight from an int to a string
+You also can't convert straight from an int to a string

 ```java
 String s = "123";